adammathes/snkt/README.md

 # snkt

-`snkt` is a static web site generator for with a focus on simplicity and efficiency.
+`snkt` is a static web site generator with focused on simplicity and efficiency.

 snkt only does a few things, but strives to do them well, in a coherent manner.

 snkt generates my [personal web site of ~2000 articles in under a second](https://trenchant.org/daily/2017/1/31/).
 Additional work may be done to increase efficiency, but it should be fast enough to regularly regenerate your site without concern in near real-time if needed.

-## Status

-Currently in development.
-It powers [trenchant.org](https://trenchant.org) but is "alpha" quality and parts may change.

-## TODO

-   * finish these docs
-   * half-baked / may change
-     * permalink formatter
-     * filters
-   * date handling in templates
-   * additional functions in templates
-   * themes + example sites
-   * complex archive types
-   * multiple archives/lists/post outputs

 ## What